poroping/terraform-provider-fortios/docs/data-sources/firewall_policy.md

 * `service_negate` - When enabled service specifies what the service must NOT be.
 * `session_ttl` - TTL in seconds for sessions accepted by this policy (0 means use the system default session TTL).
 * `sgt_check` - Enable/disable security group tags (SGT) check.
-* `srcaddr_negate` - When enabled srcaddr/srcaddr6 specifies what the source address must NOT be.
+* `srcaddr_negate` - When enabled srcaddr specifies what the source address must NOT be.
+* `srcaddr6_negate` - When enabled srcaddr6 specifies what the source address must NOT be.
 * `ssh_filter_profile` - Name of an existing SSH filter profile.
 * `ssh_policy_redirect` - Redirect SSH traffic to matching transparent proxy policy.
 * `ssl_mirror` - Enable to copy decrypted SSL traffic to a FortiGate interface (called SSL mirroring).